Rogerian Therapy: A Person-Centered Therapy To Improve Relationships

 Rather than the therapist or counselor guiding the patient's session, they allow the individual to direct the flow of conversation and support them as they come to conclusions without intervening or interfering in their line of thought.

-Carl Rogers, the creator of Rogerian therapy, believed a "one size fits all" approach to therapy would not fit all individuals seeking out the help of mental health professionals.
+The American psychologist Carl Rogers, creator of Rogerian therapy, believed a "one size fits all" approach to therapy would not fit all individuals seeking out the help of mental health professionals.
 He believed that a person's troubles stemmed mainly from their perception of events.
 Therefore, encouraging the individuals themselves was the best method of making psychological improvements and progress, rather than relying on the more typical views of therapy revolving around the concepts of behaviorism and psychoanalysis.
+Roger’s person-centered approach differed from the diagnosis-centered approach common at the time.

 Rogers placed a lot of emphasis on a person's capacity to self-heal and strive for personal growth.
 He claimed that the best expert for anyone seeking psychological help was the individual themselves.